How Often Should Soccer Cleats Be Replaced?

 Yes.
 Many kids need new soccer cleats because they outgrow them before the cleats are completely worn out.
 This is especially common during youth growth spurts.

 If your child says their toes hurt, the sides feel tight, or the cleats suddenly feel uncomfortable, check the size again.
+Do not assume the cleats are fine just because they looked good at the beginning of the season.

 Should You Replace Cleats Every Season?

 For most youth soccer players, replacing cleats every season is a good rule.
-A season gives parents a natural time to check size, traction, comfort, and overall condition.
+A new season gives parents a natural time to check size, traction, comfort, and overall condition.

 Competitive players may need cleats before the season ends.
 Casual players may be able to use the same pair longer if they still fit well and the studs are in good condition.